Key Information for Transition

 All students must attend school regularly and be absent only for personal medical reasons.
 In the case of dental or hospital appointments in school time, an email should be sent beforehand to Matron, email@example.com.
 As our school day finishes at 2.55pm and 2pm on Tuesdays, it is appreciated if such appointments can be made out of school hours if at all possible.

 In the event of absence, parents/carers are asked to telephone the school on the first day of absence before 8.30am and every day of absence thereafter.
 If the voicemail box is full, please email firstname.lastname@example.org instead.

 If you need to collect your child during the school day for a medical appointment we would ask you please to notify the school as follows:

 - If possible please make appointments at the beginning or end of the school day as this is less disruptive to learning.

 - If the appointment is at the start of the school day, please telephone or email the school to let us know and please send your child in with a copy of the appointment card when they return to school.
 Please ensure that your child signs in with Matron on their return.

-- If the appointment is during the day they should come to school with either the appointment card or a letter from you detailing what time the appointment is and what time you will be meeting them.
+- If the appointment is during the day please email Matron detailing what time the appointment is and what time you will be meeting them.
 We request that you come in to reception to meet your child as they will not be able to leave without being collected.
 Your child will be expected to excuse themselves from class and sign out with Matron at the appropriate time.
 They will then meet you in reception.

 Our Attendance Officer is responsible for monitoring attendance and can be contacted with any questions or queries, via the school office.
 Additional attendance information can be found here.